Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Introduction

 In this paper, we confront these predictions with photometric data from HST taken between 2017 and 2019, nearly four years after the peak of the explosive transient.
 Following \citet{thone17}, we adopt the time of the observed peak on UT 2015 May 24.28 (MJD 57166.28) as the reference point for the phase of the transient ($t=0$~days) throughout.
-Our main result is that the source has faded well below the level of the progenitor in post-explosion, broadband imaging (see Figure~\ref{fig:hst_imaging}).
-SN\,2015bh joins SN\,2009ip \citep{smith22} in this respect, likely pointing to a terminal explosion, as has also been seen for at least some other type~IIn SNe, such as SN\,1961V \citep{patton19} and SN\,2005gl \citep{gal-yam09}.
+We also assume a total (Milky Way and host) extinction of $E(B-V) = 0.23$\,mag and employ the reddening law of \citet{fitzpatrick99} with $R_V = 3.1$ (see Appendix~\ref{appendix:host}).
+Our main result is that the source has faded well below the level of the progenitor in postexplosion, broadband imaging (see Figure~\ref{fig:hst_imaging}).
+SN\,2015bh joins SN\,2009ip \citep{smith22} and AT\,2016jbu \citep{brennan22c} in this respect, likely pointing to a terminal explosion, as has also been seen for at least some other Type~IIn SNe, such as SN\,1961V \citep{patton19} and SN\,2005gl \citep{gal-yam09}.